Religion in Chad: Islam

-Chapelle writes that even though Chadian Islam adheres to the Maliki legal school (which, like the other three accepted schools of Islamic jurisprudence, is based on an extensive legal literature), most Islamic education relies solely on the Quran.
-Higher Islamic education in Chad is all but nonexistent; thus, serious Islamic students and scholars must go abroad.
+Chapelle writes that even though Chadian Islam adheres to the Maliki legal school (which, like the other three accepted schools of Islamic jurisprudence, is based on an extensive legal literature), most Islamic education relies solely on the Qur'an.
+Higher Islamic education in Chad is there as there are hafiz school; thus, serious Islamic students and scholars must go abroad.
 Popular destinations include Khartoum and Cairo, where numerous Chadians attend Al Azhar, the most renowned university in the Islamic world.

 Chadian observance of the five pillars of the faith differs somewhat from the orthodox tradition.
 For example, public and communal prayer occurs more often than the prescribed one time each week but often does not take place in a mosque.
 Moreover, Chadian Muslims probably make the pilgrimage less often than, for example, their Hausa counterparts in northern Nigeria.
 As for the Ramadan fast, the most fervent Muslims in Chad refuse to swallow their saliva during the day, a particularly stern interpretation of the injunction against eating or drinking between sunrise and sunset.